d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 After running the intermediate variable
 $\mathbf{z}\in \mathbb{R}^h$ through the
 activation function $\phi$
-we obtain our hidden activation vector of length $h$,
+we obtain our hidden activation vector of length $h$:

 $$\mathbf{h}= \phi (\mathbf{z}).$$

 The hidden layer output $\mathbf{h}$ is also an intermediate variable.
-Assuming that the parameters of the output layer only possess a weight of
+Assuming that the parameters of the output layer possess only a weight of
 $\mathbf{W}^{(2)} \in \mathbb{R}^{q \times h}$,
 we can obtain an output layer variable with a vector of length $q$: